jonnonz1/nz-statute-book/acts/public/1995/criminal-investigations-bodily-samples-act-1995.md

 (2) Where a Judge appoints a lawyer under subsection (1), the Judge shall, so far as practicable, appoint a lawyer who is, by reason of personality, cultural background, training, and experience, suitably qualified to represent the respondent.
 (3) Where,—the Judge shall, where possible, appoint that lawyer under this section to represent the respondent.
-  (a) pursuant to subsection (1), a Judge is required to appoint a lawyer to represent a respondent in any proceedings; and (b) a lawyer has been appointed, pursuant to section 323 of the Children, Young Persons, and Their Families Act 1989, to represent the respondent in any proceedings,—
+  (a) pursuant to subsection (1), a Judge is required to appoint a lawyer to represent a respondent in any proceedings; and (b) a lawyer has been appointed, pursuant to section 323 of the Oranga Tamariki Act 1989, to represent the respondent in any proceedings,—

 ### 22 Further provisions relating to appointment of lawyer for respondent
 (1) A lawyer appointed pursuant to section 21 to represent a respondent in any proceedings on an application made under section 18 shall have, in relation to the representation of that respondent in those proceedings, the same rights, powers, duties, privileges, and immunities that the lawyer would have had if he or she had not been appointed pursuant to section 21 but had been retained by that respondent to provide legal representation.